 Anu and the local families who help her, have restored this place to its former glory and are going well beyond it now.

-On a shoe-string budget, using only recycled and local materials, they are on the way of creating a simple yet phenomenal, sustainable and spiritual place.
+On a shoe-string budget, using only recycled and local materials, they are on the way to creating a simple yet phenomenal, sustainable and spiritual place.

-It's already amazing, but we cant wait to see what a paradise it will be in a few years.
-Watch this space.
+It's already amazing, and we can't wait to see what a paradise it will be in a few years.
+Watch this space!

 Aranyaka Upanishad is subject to quite an extreme climate so don't expect all the comforts of an occidental home even though it looks beautiful.
 We are still in India after all!